sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

         * both developers apparently code use vscode, not neovim
         * but both can work with neovim (maybe, see below)
         * both have kind of weak documentation for setting up with neovim
+            * at least they when I started writing this
             * hence this tutorial
     * Is one faster than the other?
         * no idea